 - a.
 Promote the exchange of technical and statistical information relevant to needs and outcomes of older adults and adults with access and functional needs from NCEM to area agencies on aging and county health and human services departments. - b.
-Collaborate as requested with human services agencies to assist counties in meeting the needs of individuals needing functional support sheltering services. - c.
-Collaborate as requested with NCEM ESF 8, DHSR, and DPH for individuals needing medical support sheltering services.
+Collaborate with human services agencies to assist counties in meeting the needs of individuals needing functional support sheltering services. - c.
+Collaborate with ESF-8, DHSR, and DPH for individuals needing medical support sheltering services.

-DIVISON OF MENTAL HEALTH, DEVELOPMENTAL DISABILITIES AND SUBSTANCE ABUSE SERVICES (MHDDSAS)
+DIVISON OF MENTAL HEALTH, DEVELOPMENTAL DISABILITIES AND SUBSTANCE USE SERVICES (MHDDSUS)